Are Crocs Good for Kids? Benefits & Drawbacks To Consider

 When Kids Should Not Wear Crocs

-Kids should not wear Crocs when they are engaged in even moderate physical activity.
+Kids should not wear Crocs when they are engaged in any type of physical activity.
 Crocs fall off easily, and they do not offer support for your child’s heels.
-Podiatrists also don’t want to see kids wearing Crocs all day long.

 Are Crocs Bad for Toddlers?

 Crocs are not ideal for toddlers.
-Toddlers are just learning to walk, and they need to be in a semi-tight shoe that won’t fall off or allow them to turn their ankles while moving.
-Crocs just don’t have the right support for this job.
+Toddlers are just learning to walk, and they need to be in semi-tight shoes that won’t fall off or allow them to turn their ankles while moving.

 What About Baby Crocs?